kusterlab/prosit/README.md

 ## Pseudo-code

-1. Load the model given as MODEL environment variable
+1. Load the models given as in the MODEL\_X environment variables
 2. Start a server and wait for inputs
 3. On incomming request
     * transform peptide list to model input format (numpy arrays)
-    * predict fragment intensity with loaded model for given peptides
+    * predict fragment intensity and iRT with the loaded models for the given peptides
-    * transform prediction to msms.txt output format and return response
+    * transform prediction to the requested output format and return response